DHL cargo plane crashes into a house in Lithuania, killing at least 1

 A DHL cargo plane crashed into a house near the Lithuanian capital, killing at least one person

-VILNIUS, Lithuania -- A DHL cargo plane crashed into a house Monday morning near the Lithuanian capital, killing at least one person.
+VILNIUS, Lithuania -- A DHL cargo plane crashed into a house Monday morning near Lithuania's capital, killing at least one person.

+The head of the country's police said plane crashed shortly before landing at Vilnius airport.

+“It fell a few kilometers before the airport, it just skidded for a few hundred meters, its debris somewhat caught a residential house," said Police Commissioner-General Renatas Požėla.
+"Residential infrastructure around the house was on fire, and the house was slightly damaged, but we managed to evacuate people.”

 The Lithuanian airport authority identified the aircraft as a DHL cargo plane arriving from Leipzig, Germany.
 It posted on the social platform X that city services including a fire truck were on site.